ojhavk/ojhavk.github.io/index.md

 <!-- <sub>[Research Supervision](#research-supervision)</sub> -->

 I work on Deep Learning and Machine Learning.
 I apply Artificial Intelligence to solve complex Engineering and Science problems of a highly interdisciplinary nature.
 I am open to collaborating with researchers from a diverse range of disciplines.
-For example, I have worked with researchers from Engineering, Climate Science, Hydrology, Environmental Science and Architecture, Physics, and Biology disciplines.
-I encourage you to walk through some example research work on this page.
+For example, I have worked with researchers from the Engineering, Climate Science, Hydrology, Environmental Science and Architecture, Physics, and Biology disciplines.
+I encourage you to walk through some examples of research work on this page.

 <!-- Example of our work in this webpage should encorage   My main focus is on neural networks.
 I am interested in sparse neural computation in order to create fast, robust, and optimal learning systems.
 I am currently working on neural networks and deep learning focusing on neural architecture search and analysis to achieve this goal.
 I aim to integrate inspiration from neuroscience to inform neural design in the long term.
 I like to collaborate with interdisciplinary researchers where problems introduce challenges to deep learning, neural networks, and optimization.
 Do read examples of my work and do get in touch at v.k.ojha[at]reading.ac.uk. -->

 ## Deep Learning
 (_Security, Explainability and Trustworthiness of AI_) <br>
-In Deep Learniing, I work on work on **Neural Network Architectuere Search and Analysis**.
+In Deep Learning, I work on **Neural Network Architecture Search and Analysis**.
-My original works have been about developing algorithms like **Backpropagation Neural Tree** with long term goal to develop _neuroscience_ informed new neural network algorithm design.
+My original works have been about developing algorithms like **Backpropagation Neural Tree** with a long-term goal to developing neuroscience-informed new neural network algorithm design.
 The image below shows the computation of this neural tree algorithm and other computational models of the literature.

 <p align="center">
   <img src="/imgs/tree_bio.svg" />